Protecting your assets in a divorce: strategies for financial security

 Does a will still count after a divorce?

 Yes.
 Unless you have actively revoked your will and written a new one, the old document will still stand.
-As mentioned above, this is why it is important to hire a legal professional who can help you draft up a new one that excludes your partner from the will if that is what you wish.
+A legal professional can help you draft up a new one that excludes your partner from the will.

 If a new will has been written and officially signed off upon that excludes the divorced spouse, then the ex-partner has no right to assets after their death.
 However, if the existing will was never revoked or rewritten then they can still claim to any previous promises made.